dkhuuthe/MADLIRA-1/README.md

 ```

 ## Malicious behavior extraction
-+ Collect benign applications and malicious applications and oput them in folders named benginAPKFolder and maliciousApkFolder, respectively.
++ Collect benign applications and malicious applications and output them in folders named benginAPKFolder and maliciousApkFolder, respectively.
 + Prepare training data and pack them in two files named benignPack and maliciousPack by using the command:
 ```
 ./MADLIRA.sh TFIDF packAPK -PB <benignApkFolder> -PM <maliciousApkFolder>
 ```
-+ Extracting malicious behaviors from two packed files (BenDataL and MalDataL) by using the command:
++ Extract malicious behaviors from two packed files (BenDataL and MalDataL) by using the command:
 ```
 ./MADLIRA.sh TFIDF train -B BenDataL -M MalDataL
 ```